RSE-102/git-workflows-exercises/README.md

 Typically, each one of you will have to make one of the already existing tests pass.
 The tests in a file can be run with `pytest`, for instance, with `python3 -m pytest FILENAME.py`.
-To run only the test you are working on, use `python3 -m pytest FILENAME.py -k TESTNAME
+To run only the test you are working on, use `python3 -m pytest FILENAME.py -k TESTNAME`.

 ## Preparation